java/devjava-content/app/pages/learn/01_tutorial/01_your-first-java-app/01_getting-started-with-java.md

 If you are following this example to the letter, you should save the `MyFirstClass` class in a text file called `MyFirstClass.java`.

 Just a word of warning: you should be using a plain text editor to create and save this file.
-Using a word processor like Microsoft Word or Google Docs will not work.
+Using a word processor will not work.

 <a id="first-compilation">&nbsp;</a>
 ## Preparing the Compilation of your First Class